For non-urgent police enquiries call 101 or in an emergency always call 999

 If you have concerns for someone's welfare and believe they may be in immediate danger, or at risk, contact the police to report this on 999.

-If appropriate, you should also try to make contact with any relevant agencies that are involved with the person. e.g. social worker, carer.
+If appropriate, you should also try to make contact with any relevant agencies that are involved with the person who may be able to offer the most appropriate care e.g. social worker or a carer.

 If your concern is regarding domestic abuse, you are able to report this online to the police, here.